david672orford/david672github.io/index.md

+# iStead
-# A Place in the Internet
+A Place in the Internet